Helping Local Authorities dramatically improve the cost and effectiveness of their passenger transport services.

 Manage Demand

-Particularly for education and social care understand whether the existing eligibility policies are being fully adhered to
+Determine whether the existing eligibility policies are being adhered to and understand the expectation of users, parents and schools

-Do all stakeholders in the process understand the eligibility criteria and more importantly understand the costs involved in agreeing eligibility
+Determine whether decision makers in the process understand eligibility criteria and the costs involved in agreeing eligibility

-Manage the process of eligibility review and appeal effectively
+Determine whether the process of eligibility review and appeal are managed effectively

 For staff travel ensure that pool or hire cars are available for journeys where it makes economic sense to use them